Baleroy Mansion: History

 The mansion or its separate carriage house was originally built in 1911.
 The first owner was a carpenter who is said to have murdered his wife inside the main house.
-It was purchased in 1926 by "a family that traces its roots to Easby Abbey in 12th Century Yorkshire, England; that crossed over to America in 1683 aboard the Welcome with William Penn, and that counts among its descendants three - 'at least three that I know of,' says Easby - signers of the Declaration of Independence."
+It was purchased in 1926 by the Easbys, "a family that traces its roots to Easby Abbey in 12th-century Yorkshire, England; that crossed over to America in 1683 aboard the Welcome with William Penn, and that counts among its descendants three - 'at least three that I know of,' says Easby - signers of the Declaration of Independence."
 Baleroy housed many antique pieces that were handed down by famous historical people, including Napoleon of France, U.S. General George Meade, Thomas Jefferson, and others.

-After the Easbys moved into this large and spacious estate in 1926, George Meade Easby and his younger brother (May Stevenson Easby, Jr., 1920-1931) were playing one day in the courtyard of the mansion and laughing at their reflections in the main courtyard fountain, when Steven's reflection turned into a skull.
+After the Easbys moved into this large and spacious estate in 1926, George Meade Easby and his younger brother May Stevenson Easby, Jr., were playing one day in the courtyard of the mansion and laughing at their reflections in the main courtyard fountain, when Steven's reflection turned into a skull.
 George's reflection was normal.
 Steven died in 1931 from an undetermined childhood disease.
 This greatly devastated George and his parents, but they continued living in the mansion for the rest of their lives.
 They along with their housekeepers and visitors have experienced many hauntings throughout the years.

 George's mother died in 1962 at the age of about 82 and his father died in 1969, reaching about 90.
 Following their deaths Easby began to hire housekeepers to do general work in and around the mansion.
 However, none of the workers lived with him.
 In July 1992, Baleroy Mansion was burglarized by a very skillful thief.
 An estimated $202,000 worth of antiques were carefully stolen without ransacking or leaving a sign of forced entry.
 The police who were investigating the incident stated, "The thief seemed to know what he was looking for and where it was kept."
 In an article dated April 3, 1999, in the Inquirer Magazine, "Easby tells a chilling tale of waking up and feeling someone clutching his arm.
 When he turned on the light, no one was there."

 In July 2012, indie rock band The Walkmen shot a music video for their song "The Love You Love" at Baleroy.
 The band was looking for a unique location to support the surreal nature of the video and witnessed some unexplainable events while there.